 - A portal that includes a workflow engine for managing employees, contractors and groups, and for providing self-service password reset.
 Note that the portal functionality is largely replaceable by features in Azure AD Premium, while the above synchronization capability remains a fundamental requirement to many hybrid implementations, and is actually part of Azure AD Premium).

 - Reporting – though again, there are significant limitations, and third party alternatives are available, notably from SoftwareIDM.

 We are experts in this complex technology, and we have lots of resources which you may find helpful.
 Here are some of the most popular:

 - Webinar recordings:

-- Join live instructor-led training via Teams/Skype in real time from wherever you are
+- Live instructor-led training via Teams from wherever you are

 - Study online at your own pace – start any time

 - Arrange private training for your IT team – learning together is a top team-building exercise

 MIM Foundation MIM Advanced MIM Expert

 Learn how to build an HR driven provisioning solution for your Active Directory and Azure Active Directory with our practical video training.